-Students should check the BOU's other funding scheme, Career Development Bursaries (www.birdgrants.net), which aims to support short-term research positions for young (or early career) ornithologists, during a degree, between a first and higher degree programme, during a PhD project, or immediately after completion of a higher degree.
-Successful proposals will combine the applicant's development of skills that will be useful for their future career in ornithology with sound science.
+Students should check the BOU's Career Development Bursaries, which aim to support short-term research positions for young or early-career ornithologists, between a first and higher degree programme or within 6 months of completion of a higher degree.
+Successful proposals combine the development of skills useful for a future career in ornithology with a sound scientific research proposal.